webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

       - `https://mystorageaccount.blob.core.windows.net/mycontainer`
     - **blob**: must be inside container. can have multiple blobs.
       - `https://mystorageaccount.blob.core.windows.net/mycontainer/myblob`
+- **Blob Permissions**
+  - **Lease Blob**: A lease on a blob provides **exclusive write and delete access** to the blob for a specified duration.
+While a lease is active, other clients cannot modify or delete the blob.
+  - **Set Blob Immutability Policy**: An immutability policy makes a blob immutable, **preventing any changes** for a set period.
+It doesn't provide the exclusive access needed for write and delete operations.
+  - **Snapshot Blob**: Snapshots create a **read-only copy** of the blob at a specific point in time.
+While useful for versioning, it doesn't offer exclusive write or delete access to the original blob.
+  - **Set Blob Properties**: This operation allows **changing metadata** of the blob (e.g., content type, cache control) but doesn't provide exclusive write or delete access.
 - **Static Website**
   - serve directly from storage **container** named `$web`. serverless architecture.
   - **Azure Static Web Apps** for header and Auth(N|Z) support.